 - The Simpsons: In "Realty Bites", Snake attempts to decapitate Homer with a length of piano wire strung across the road.
 He fails, but he does cleanly slice off the arm of Kirk van Houten's (who was waving a sandwich in the air).

-- As the link above shows, swords that can cut through several bodies in a single stroke aren't unheard of.
+- As the link above shows, Japanese swords that can cut through several bodies in a single stroke aren't unheard of.
 "5-body blades" as they're called are out there, and fetch a ridiculously high price at auctions.
 In fact, it's not too unreasonable to assume that some of these swords can cut through MORE than five—the executioners only ever stacked up to five men, so who knows how many people they can actually cut through?
 Probably the same people who know how many licks it takes to get to the center of a Tootsie Pop.

 - "Water saws", which use extremely hot and extremely high-pressure water.
 It cuts steel in half extremely quickly without resistance, and applying it to a human wouldn't be pretty.